JohnPickering/COVID19_graphs/README.md

 I've uploaded some example graphs generated.
 For a new day I just change the dates and away I go ....

+## Update 1 April 2020
+I've amended the "Execute First.R" and "covid_fns.R" files to extract and reformat the data for the US states.
+I've added a file to produce the graphs for each state.